-Bharani is one of the twenty-seven Nakshatras which are equal division segments of the sky.
-Secondly, Hindu astronomers used the arc portion of Nakshtras along the ecliptic to track planetary movements.
+Bharani is one of the twenty-seven Nakshatras, the equal division segments of the sky.
+Secondly, Hindu astronomers used the arc portion of Nakshatras along the ecliptic to track planetary movements.
 Thirdly, every Nakshatra arc has a fixed anchor point.
 These points are prominent stars.
-Astronomers used these to monitor the relative the location of a planet within a Nakshatra arc.
+Astronomers used these to monitor the relative location of a planet within a Nakshatra arc.
 The anchor star of Bharani is Arietis 41.
 Its name in Avestan is “Upa-Paoiri”.
-Surprisingly, the Vedic people called Bharani as “Apa Bharani”.
+Surprisingly, the Vedic people called Bharani “Apa Bharani.”
 The strange coincidence does not stop here.
 Let us understand the Zoroastrian link to the Bharani Nakshatra and its ruler Yama.

 Upa-Paoiri is associated with a Yazata.
 The Avestan word Yazata has several meanings.
-Certainly, one of them refers to a departed spirit.
+Indeed, one of them refers to a departed spirit.
 Coincidentally, the ruler of Apa Bharani Nakshatra is Yama.
 Secondly, Yama is the ruler of ancestral beings.
 Certainly, Nakshatras have a religious meaning in the Vedic tradition.
-However, they were equally important to Vedic astronomy for over four millennia.
-Secondly, Vedic astronomy contributed tremendously to the growth of mathematics and geometry in the world.
+However, they were equally crucial to Vedic astronomy for over four millennia.
+Secondly, Vedic astronomy contributed tremendously to the world’s growth of mathematics and geometry.
 However, the Avestan knowledge system did not have a similar impact.
 We can attribute this to Incidents in the past few centuries, especially in the late nineteenth century.

 Persecuted Zoroastrians migrated to India from Iran several centuries ago.
 Parsis are the Zoroastrians who settled in India.
-The British employed them in large numbers for key administrative roles in India before their departure from India.
+The British employed them in large numbers for critical administrative roles in India before they departed from India.
 The Parsis came under intense pressure from Christian missionaries.
-The missionaries severely criticized the Zoroastrians for their belief in “polytheism”.
-They argued that the Parsi religion was inferior to Christianity which is rooted in “monotheism”.
+The missionaries severely criticized the Zoroastrians for their belief in “polytheism.”
+They argued that the Parsi religion was inferior to Christianity, which is rooted in “monotheism.”
 No doubt, the missionaries were equally harsh on the Hindu community.
-However, the Hindu intellectuals could counter any arguments from the missionaries.
-The Parsis lacked the ability to counter because they lacked theologians in their midst.
+However, the Hindu intellectuals could counter every argument from a Christian minister.
+The Parsis could not oppose because they needed good theologians in their midst.